digime/digime-sdk-nodejs-example/README.md

     </a>
 </p>

-# Example applications built on the digi.me JavaScript SDK.
+# Example applications built on the digi.me Node.js SDK.
-This repository contains example applications built on the [digi.me JavaScript SDK](https://github.com/digime/digime-sdk-js/).
+This repository contains example applications built on the [digi.me Node.js SDK](https://github.com/digime/digime-sdk-nodejs/).
 There are two example applications in this repository.
 One showcases private sharing, and the other showcasing postbox.
-You can find out more able both of these in our [documentation](https://digime.github.io/digime-sdk-js/pages/guides/start.html).
+You can find out more able both of these in our [documentation](https://digime.github.io/digime-sdk-nodejs/pages/guides/start.html).

 ## Preparation